jackgerrits/vw-perf/readme.md

   - Tests performance of JSON parsing and CB stack but in test only mode

 ## Usage
-1. Run `prepare.py` to download required datasets
+1. Run `python3 run.py prepare` to download required datasets
+2. Run `run.py clone <sha>` to clone and build the given sha
-2. Run `run.py <vw_binary> [--runs <runs>]` to run benchmarks against a given VW binary with an optional number of runs to average over
+2. Run `run.py --clone_dir ./clones` to run benchmarks against the downloaded sha.
+This will output results into `data.json`